R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

 export default conclaveConfig;
 ```

-~ Id's can be found in a selected projects dashboard screen in ([Conclave Cloud Beta](https://www.dev.conclave.cloud/)) or running the following CLI commands:
+> Id's can be found in a selected projects dashboard screen in ([Conclave Cloud Beta](https://www.dev.conclave.cloud/))
+> or by running the following CLI commands:

 `ccl platform tenant`

 `ccl projects list`

 > This project was built using create-react-app which due to webpack 5 have breaking changes.
 The project has already been set-up to use react-app-rewired to bypass the errors.
-To learn more about breaking changes and the options to bypass read Section 4.Fixing Breaking Changes with create-react-app below.
+> To learn more about breaking changes and the options to bypass read:
+> Section 4.Fixing Breaking Changes with create-react-app below.

 ## 3. Invoke Call via SDK

-import conclaveConfig into the app.tsx
+Import conclaveConfig into the App.tsx file

 ```
 import conclaveConfig from "./ConclaveCloud";
 ```

-Add the following to the sendMessage() function:
+Add the following to the `sendMessage` function:

 ```
       response = await conclaveConfig.functions.call(